w3f/Grants-Program/README.md

 Note that:

 - 💵 Grant payouts are **denominated in USD** and paid out after a milestone has been delivered and _successfully evaluated_.
 Payouts are made in DOT using the 7-day EMA price as listed by Subscan at the day of payout initiation without any top-up requests thereafter due to potential price movements.
 - 💰 Grants are capped at **$10,000 USD per application** with a maximum of **$15,000 USD per project** (in exceptional cases where additional funding is needed).
 However, **only apply for what you need.
-It's way easier for us to approve a smaller amount** (e.g. $2,000) than the maximum, especially if you don't yet have any traction or users etc.
+It's way easier for us to approve a smaller amount** (e.g. $2,000) than the maximum, especially if you don't yet have any traction or users etc. Remember that you'll need to show what the funding is going towards (e.g. 30 hours of a full time employee at $X / hour).
 - 💸 Each milestone is capped at **$5,000 USD**.
 - 👨‍💻 Solo developers (1-person teams) are eligible for funding.